udacity/CarND-Behavioral-Cloning-P3/README.md

 #### Why create a video

 1. It's been noted the simulator might perform differently based on the hardware.
 So if your model drives succesfully on your machine it might not on another machine (your reviewer).
 Saving a video is a solid backup in case this happens.
-2. You could slightly alter the code in `drive.py` and/or `video.py` to create a video of what your model after the image is processed (may be helpful for debugging).
+2. You could slightly alter the code in `drive.py` and/or `video.py` to create a video of what your model sees after the image is processed (may be helpful for debugging).